 Diced Tomato.
 The most affordable is the 400g tins.
 Crushed tomatoes or passata can be used as alternatives.

 Sundried Tomatoes.
 Intensify the tomato flavour and give "Marry Me" vibes.
+I recommend a good quality sundried tomato as the flavour will have more of an impact.

 Chicken Broth.
 I use my Homemade Chicken Stock which helps infuse the dish with extra flavour.
 You can use store purchased versions of chicken, vegetable or even beef - all will give slightly different flavours.